hoangsonww/Spot-the-Scam-AI-Job-Fraud/DOCKER.md

 The workflow at `.github/workflows/docker-publish.yml` now performs four stages on every push/PR:

 - **Train classical model artifacts:** installs Python 3.12, runs `python -m spot_scam.pipeline.train --skip-transformer`, and uploads the resulting `artifacts/`, `experiments/`, and `mlruns/` directories so you can download them from the run summary.
-- **Build model container:** packages those artifacts into `spot-the-scam-model` and publishes to GHCR.
+- **Build model container:** packages the `artifacts/` directory into a lightweight Alpine image (`spot-the-scam-model`) for archival/inspection and publishes to GHCR.
 - **Build API container:** uses Docker Buildx to build/push `spot-the-scam-api`.
 - **Build frontend container:** uses Docker Buildx to build/push `spot-the-scam-frontend`.